sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 and [linear algebra](#linear-algebra) became an essential tool for modeling and simulations.

 ## Matrices

+The bridge between abstract vector spaces and concrete computation is provided by <span class="emph">matrices</span>
+&ndash; rectangular arrays of numbers that allow us to represent and manipulate linear transformations explicitly.

 Matrices allow explicit manipulation of finite-dimensional [vector spaces](#vector-spaces)